 In April 2014, the Foundation, the School's parent, obtained a \$4 million loan from Suntrust Bank (the Bank) to finance the Evans building renovations.
 The loan is collateralized by all property and equipment of the Foundation and the School.
 Per the loan agreement between the Foundation and the Bank, the School is guarantor on the loan and as such has agreed to guaranty payment and performance of all of the Foundation's obligations.
-The loan bears interest at the London InterBank Offered Rate (LIBOR) plus 2.20 percent and matures on April 7, 2021.
+The loan bears interest at the London InterBank Offered Rate (LIBOR) plus 2.20% and matures on April 7, 2021.
 The Foundation and School, on a consolidated basis, are subject to various financial covenants including a debt service coverage ratio of at least 1.10 to 1.
-There were no advances on the loan during the year ended June 30, 2014.
-At June 30, 2015 the outstanding loan balance was \$3.986.618.
+At June 30, 2016 and 2015, the outstanding loan balance was \$3,903,927 and \$3,986,618, respectively.